jyotitripathi27/Bolttedex/README.md

-# Steps to run web application :
+# Steps to run web this application :

 1) Clone the repo using below command - git clone https://github.com/jyotitripathi27/Bolttedex.git